 Now you have your NDIS plan, it’s time to put it into action by finding the right service providers for your child’s situation and needs.
 It’s important to get this part right, so here’s some handy tips:

-- Support Coordination can make finding the perfect provider a lot easier.
+- Support coordination can make finding the perfect provider a lot easier.
 If this is included in your child’s plan, contact a support coordinator, such as Plan Partners, to talk about how they can help.
-Click here to find out more about Support Coordination.

 - Select your service providers, but be sure to do some research online or contact them first to see if they’re a good fit.